 The best strategy for rolling out your repeatable model across the organization depends on the repeatable model itself.
 The next set of skills involves defining the scope of the model and who it will affect.
 These factors inform how best to structure a plan that will win buy-in for a proposition aimed at disrupting the status quo.
 Getting it right begins with two questions that help define the nature of the repeatable model (see Figure 1).

 - How easily can the repeatable model be standardized?
-At issue here is how easy it would be to simply roll out a standardized playbook and how much behavior change would be required.
+The issue here is how easy it would be to simply roll out a standardized playbook and how much behavior change would be required.
 Let’s say, for example, you’re a consumer goods company and you want to roll out a new trade promotion program for a global hair-care brand sold through the drugstore channel.
 You develop a killer new model for promotions, and it works not only in the first test market, but the next three.
 Around the world, key account managers for the drugstore channel have heard about the program and are confident it will work in their accounts.
 You know there is pull, and you know that if folks just adhere to the repeatable model, they’ll succeed.

 This solution is ripe for standardization and will require little behavior change.
 In contrast, let’s say you also have a micro-battle on salesforce effectiveness for the grocery channel.
 It worked in the initial market, but you found that in your next two markets you really needed to tailor the solution based on local issues.
 The salesforce capabilities in those markets were different, as was the channel structure.
 To roll out this initiative, you’ll need to tailor it market by market, and success will require heavy behavioral change because you’re demanding new ways of working for your sales managers.
 This solution will require a much more complex rollout.